FreeTAKTeam/FreeTAKHub-Installation/README.md

 cd ~
 ```

-The clone the repo with:
+Clone the repo with:

 ```console
 git clone https://github.com/FreeTAKTeam/FreeTAKHub-Installation.git
 ```

-Go into the top-level directory
+Go to the top-level directory

 ```console
 cd FreeTAKHub-Installation
 ```

-In case you already created the repository previously, pull the latest:
+In case you already previously created the repository, pull the latest:

 ```console
 git pull